 You’re Responsible if They Walk Away

 If the student you co-sign for decides he or she simply can’t repay the loan—you’re responsible for the balance in full.
 It can’t be discharged by a bankruptcy.
 You’ll pay it, or you’ll die with it.

 As soon as the student loans for which you co-sign are due for repayment, the balance of the loan is considered in your debt to income ratio.
 Co-signing for a student loan could impact whether you’re approved for new credit, based on your income, the size of the loan, and other debts you hold.

 Student Loans Will Impact Credit Mix — but Not Necessarily Your Score

-Age of accounts and credit mix are a factor in how your credit score is tabulated, but the impact that co-signing on a student loan has on your credit in those regards will depend on your existing financial situation.
+Age of accounts and credit mix are factors in how your credit scores are tabulated, but the impact that co-signing on a student loan has on your credit in those regards will depend on your existing financial situation.